cparish312/hindsight/README.md

 2) **Server Upload:** Upload screenshots directly to your server.

 ## Settings
-* **User Activity Detection:** This setting is recommended as (depending on your phone usage) it can signifantly save battery life.
-When active, the app will only take a screenshot if the user has been active since the last screenshot.
+* **User Activity Detection:** This setting is recommended as, depending on your phone usage, it can signifantly save battery life.
+The app will only take a screenshot if the user has been active since the last screenshot.

 ## Permissions
 * **Screen Broadcasting:** The App requires screen broadcasting each time recording is started.
 Ideally this is only needed if the phone is turned off or if the user intentionally stops recording (pausing is available as well).
 However, the app is very buggy so it may be required more often.